fastify/fastify-jwt/README.md

 * `key`: A string or a buffer containing the secret for `HS*` algorithms or the PEM encoded public key for `RS*`, `PS*`, `ES*` and `EdDSA` algorithms.
 The key can also be a function accepting a Node style callback or a function returning a promise.
 If provided, it will override the value of [secret](#secret-required) provided in the options.
 * `algorithm`: The algorithm to use to sign the token.
 The default is autodetected from the key, using RS256 for RSA private keys, HS256 for plain secrets and the correspondent ES or EdDSA algorithms for EC or Ed* private keys.
 * `mutatePayload`: If the original payload must be modified in place (via Object.assign) and thus will result changed to the caller funciton.
-* `expiresIn`: Time span (in milliseconds) after which the token expires, added as the exp claim in the payload.
+* `expiresIn`: Time span after which the token expires, added as the `exp` claim in the payload.
+It is expressed in seconds or a string describing a time span (E.g.: `60`, `"2 days"`, `"10h"`, `"7d"`).
+A numeric value is interpreted as a seconds count.
+If you use a string be sure you provide the time units (days, hours, etc.), otherwise milliseconds unit is used by default (`"120"` is equal to `"120ms"`).
+This will override any existing value in the claim.
+* `notBefore`: Time span before the token is active, added as the `nbf` claim in the payload.
+It is expressed in seconds or a string describing a time span (E.g.: `60`, `"2 days"`, `"10h"`, `"7d"`).
+A numeric value is interpreted as a seconds count.
+If you use a string be sure you provide the time units (days, hours, etc.), otherwise milliseconds unit is used by default (`"120"` is equal to `"120ms"`).
 This will override any existing value in the claim.

 * ... the rest of the **sign** options can be found [here](https://github.com/nearform/fast-jwt#createsigner).